sophiechannon/MakersBnB/README.md

 As a property owner,
 So my property doesn't go unbooked,
-I'd like to space to remain avaiale until I have accepted a request.
+I'd like to space to remain available until I have accepted a request.

 **MVP**
 - User registration / authorisation